Coco Point Lodge

 The Architecture of Disappearance: How Coco Point Lodge Sits on Barbuda

 For Caribbean luxury properties operating in a similar register, the comparison set is narrow.
 Barbuda Belle is the other key name on the island, applying a comparable philosophy of minimal intervention on the same coastline.
 Beyond Barbuda, properties like Jumby Bay Island in Antigua occupy a kindred bracket: private-island or private-point formats where access difficulty and limited capacity are structural features, not drawbacks.
-The broader peer set internationally includes places like Amangiri in Utah, where the design premise is also built around a specific landscape condition, or Castello di Reschio in Umbria, where restoration-led restraint creates the same effect of architecture serving place rather than asserting itself against it.
+The broader comparable set internationally includes places like Amangiri in Utah, where the design premise is also built around a specific landscape condition, or Castello di Reschio in Umbria, where restoration-led restraint creates the same effect of architecture serving place rather than asserting itself against it.

 Barbuda's Pink-Sand Coastline as a Design Given